ESFJ Flirting & Dating: How to Attract an ESFJ

 ESFJs are rarely made for casual dating and often find it a bit exhausting.
 ESFJs enjoy meeting new people, but they are more drawn to committed relationships with someone special.
 With casual dating, they rarely find that they get what they need and will feel like something is missing.
 ESFJs might date a bit when they are younger in hopes of finding someone right for them.
 They don’t want to commit to someone unless it feels right, but at the same time, they don’t feel comfortable dating casually in a way that leaves them feeling a bit empty.
 The only reason the ESFJ might participate in casual dating is that they are pressured by friends to “have fun” instead of taking their relationships so seriously.
 Playing the field really isn’t something the ESFJ enjoys, as they want to find someone they consider to be their partner and even soulmate in life.

 How to Attract the ESFJ

-While ESFJs do like people who are a little bit spontaneous and know how to make their life an adventure, they also need someone who is willing to compromise a bit.
-Without a sense of compromise the ESFJ becomes drained by this spontaneity, and it can appear more like recklessness.
+While ESFJs do like people who are a little bit spontaneous and know how to make their life an adventure, they also need someone willing to compromise a bit.
+Without a sense of compromise, the ESFJ becomes drained by this spontaneity, and it can appear more like recklessness.
 They enjoy a sense of balance, as well as someone who can appreciate their needs.
-ESFJs don’t find it easy to tell people what they need, and so they require a partner who is willing to ask these questions and who genuinely wants to care for the ESFJ as well.
+ESFJs don’t find it easy to tell people what they need, so they require a partner who is willing to ask these questions and who genuinely wants to care for the ESFJ as well.